LoveKino/forseti/README.md

 ```

 ### Customize maker in prototype level
-This is kind of customization is working for all maker.
+This kind of customization is working for all maker.
 For example:
 ```
 jsonValidator.registerMarkerType("um", {